AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth.md

 * It must be possible to create groups of principals and to grant permissions to all members of the group.

-* Factory+ objects can be assigned owners.
-Creating an object in the ConfigDB grants ownership to the creator.
-Ownership can be reassigned, subject to permissions.

 ### Permission templates